aelaouni/mldrop-pages/_zznotes/notes.md

 It does work, we learn patterns, intensity and so on, but there is a weird thing were the densities are more or less divided by two?

+If we really decided to use a different architecture, then we should drop off the Unet arch and maybe use a basic conv model.

 -------